Martin High School (Arlington, Texas)

-James Martin High School is a secondary school serving grades 9 through 12 in Arlington, Texas, United States.
+James W. Martin High School is a secondary school for grades 9 to 12 in Arlington, Texas, United States.
 It is part of the Arlington Independent School District.
 The school's colors are red, black and silver.

 History

-Martin opened in 1982.
+The school opened in 1982.
 As a result, the former James Bowie High School closed in 1983.
 The relative proximity of Bowie to Sam Houston High School was a factor as was the shifting demographics and resulting graduation class sizes that necessitated the new school and the transition of Bowie to Workman Junior High School.
-Cathy Brown of The Dallas Morning News said that Sam Houston High School and Lamar High School were "relatively unaffected" by the opening of Martin, located in southwest Arlington.
-Brown explained that the attendance zone of Arlington High School lost substantial area that included a significant number of new residences in the more affluent Southwest part of the city adjacent to Lake Arlington.
+Cathy Brown of The Dallas Morning News wrote that Sam Houston High School and Lamar High School were "relatively unaffected" by the opening of Martin, located in southwest Arlington.
+She explained that the attendance zone of Arlington High School lost substantial area that included a significant number of new residences in the more affluent Southwest part of the city adjacent to Lake Arlington.

 Martin High School is one of only two high schools in the district not named for a historical figure in Texas.
 The trustees broke with the Arlington tradition of naming high schools in this manner when naming the school in its planning in the earlier 1980s.
-Only Martin High School and Arlington High School, the town's first high school, are the only exceptions.
-AISD trustees chose to honor James W. Martin, superintendent of schools from 1955–1976, who oversaw the integration (racial desegregation) of Arlington schools in 1965, which occurred without the violence or hysterics that had occurred frequently nationwide, and notably in nearby Mansfield.
+Only Martin High School and Arlington High School, the town's first high school, are exceptions.
+AISD trustees chose to honor James W. Martin, superintendent of schools from 1955 to 1976, who oversaw the integration (racial desegregation) of Arlington schools in 1965, which occurred without the violence or hysterics that had occurred frequently nationwide, and notably in nearby Mansfield.
 This was not shared at the time of the school's opening, however.

-The school opened with grades 10 through 12 and grew to become the city's largest high school within a decade.
-Construction in 1996-1997 expanded the size of the campus considerably to make room for the addition of freshmen in the 1997-1998 school year.
+The school opened with grades 10 to 12 and grew to become the city's largest high school within a decade.
+Construction in 1996–1997 expanded the size of the campus considerably to make room for the addition of freshmen in the 1997–1998 school year.